Be Responsible, Stay Informed.

 4 - Graduate Course Waiver

-MPH students may waive the requirement to take certain core and concentration courses as indicated below, based on the conditions below.
+Graduate GPH students may waive the requirement to take certain core and concentration courses as indicated below, based on the conditions below.
 When a course is waived, the credits must be made up with additional electives so the total credits at the end of the student’s program is still 46 credits.
-MPH and MS Biostatistics students should refer to the Biostatistics Course Substitution Form on the landing page of their program (MPH Biostatistics; MS Biostatistics).

-A core course (Epidemiology, Biostatistics, Environmental Health, Health Policy and Management, Social and Behavioral Health, or Essentials of Public Health Biology) may be waived only with a similar core course taken at a CEPH-accredited MPH program/school.
+A core MPH course (Epidemiology, Biostatistics, Environmental Health, Health Policy and Management, Social and Behavioral Health) may be waived only with a similar core course taken at a CEPH-accredited MPH program/school.

 Up to 9 credits of coursework may be waived if the following conditions are met: